 The Trask 250 Multimedia Series

 In late 2014, I uncovered one of the biggest finds of my genealogy career thanks initially to genetic genealogy and later traditional family history research.
-This series shares the stories that were unearthed as a result of those findings in an attempt to amplify the voices of the nearly than 3,000 people I am now connected to through DNA, community, and kinship.
+This series shares the stories that were unearthed as a result of those findings in an attempt to amplify the voices of the more than than 5,400 people I am now connected to through DNA, community, and kinship.

 These extraordinary folks were or had ancestors that were enslaved by brothers Israel Elliot Trask, James Lawrence Trask, Augustus Trask, and/or William Porter Trask along with their niece Charlotte Pynchon Davis Ventress, nephew Augustus Trask Welch, and James Alexander Ventress.

 For years, my paternal grandfather’s family origins were a complete mystery.
 That’s until two phone calls changed everything I thought I knew.

 Podcast Episode 2: Show You The Way to Go

 Using DNA, community, and slavery era research to resurrect a group of formerly enslaved people in Mississippi and Louisiana.